Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-Just as important, nights are a lot cooler and a frog who may have spent the day in a warm, stuffy burrow can cool off.
+Just as important, nights are a lot cooler, and a frog that may have spent the day in a warm, stuffy burrow can cool off.
 The night also gives frogs an advantage in the food department because insects are a lot more active at night, so they have more opportunities to fill their bellies.
-On the other hand, being too cool can make a frog slow down, so it’s a fine balance for them.
+That said, being too cool can make a frog slow down, so it’s a fine balance for them.

 What Do Frogs Do at Night?